JiangWZW/strokegen-user-docs/docs/en/index.md

 StrokeGen is in the beta stage, and the current goal is to improve the stability and user experience.
 </br>However, there are some exciting features planned for the future:

-=== "Temporal denoiser"
+=== "Temporal stablizer"

-    Improve the flicker of stylized curves.
+    Improve the flicker of stylized curves to make StrokeGen feasible for animations.
     </br>There is already a backbone for this feature,
     </br>but any further development requires the feedback from the community.